Online, On-Demand

 The goal of this activity is to train regional primary healthcare providers on carpal tunnel syndrome (CTS) and other compressive neuropathies, including occupational and non-occupational risk factors.
 The course will cover best practices for the diagnosis, treatment and clinical management of CTS, and it will introduce prevention strategies using the industrial hygiene hierarchy of controls.

-Accredited continuing education for physicians, nurses, other healthcare and public health professionals will be available upon course completion.
+Accredited continuing education will be available upon course completion.

 Featured instructors